 Today the park is a hub of activity driven by the development of 4 home/cottage subdivisions, 38 park model/R.V. sites, 190 full season campsites, 50 short term campsites and an 18 hole professionally designed links golf course.
-The course is back in pristine condition following the flood of 2011.
-A privately owned and operated Bed and Breakfast plus 9 overnight rental cabins gives you the opportunity to stay and play just one more day.
+Privately owned rental cabins give you the opportunity to stay and play just one more day.

 The concrete boat launch (4 place) and the launch store stocked with all fishing and confectionery items will add to your days boating experience.
 The excellent walleye, pike and perch fishing has made the lake one of Saskatchewan's fishing hotspots.